Physical cosmology: History of the universe

 The history of the universe is a central issue in cosmology.
 The history of the universe is divided into different periods called epochs, according to the dominant forces and processes in each period.
 The standard cosmological model is known as the Lambda-CDM model.

 Equations of motion

 Within the standard cosmological model, the equations of motion governing the universe as a whole are derived from general relativity with a small, positive cosmological constant.
-The solution is an expanding universe; due to this expansion, the radiation and matter in the universe cool down and become diluted.
+The solution is an expanding universe; due to this expansion, the radiation and matter in the universe cool and become diluted.
 At first, the expansion is slowed down by gravitation attracting the radiation and matter in the universe.
 However, as these become diluted, the cosmological constant becomes more dominant and the expansion of the universe starts to accelerate rather than decelerate.
 In our universe this happened billions of years ago.

 Particle physics in cosmology

 During the earliest moments of the universe, the average energy density was very high, making knowledge of particle physics critical to understanding this environment.
 Hence, scattering processes and decay of unstable elementary particles are important for cosmological models of this period.

 As a rule of thumb, a scattering or a decay process is cosmologically important in a certain epoch if the time scale describing that process is smaller than, or comparable to, the time scale of the expansion of the universe.
 The time scale that describes the expansion of the universe is $1/H$ with $H$ being the Hubble parameter, which varies with time.
 The expansion timescale $1/H$ is roughly equal to the age of the universe at each point in time.